|2||Loni, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Raipur air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Raipur is currently 13.6 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app